 I appreciate the fact that there are opportunities for our students to participate in undergraduate research or creative activity in virtually every department.
 This highly enriching activity is inclusive of all academic areas and all students.
 I am amazed each year when I visit the presentations and see such a diverse set of activities – from art to science to business.
 This just reinforces our laser-focused identity as an incubator of academic and artistic discovery.

-Finally, I must mention how much I appreciate that the Scholarship Environment Committee, which sponsors SACAD, named this program after an assistant professor of geosciences, Dr. John Heinrichs (1957-2014).
+Finally, I must mention how much I appreciate that the Scholarship Environment Committee, which sponsors SACAD, named this program after a professor of geosciences, Dr. John Heinrichs (1957-2014).
 I had the opportunity to work closely with John when I served as Vice President for Student Affairs.
 I know first-hand how passionate he was about teaching and research.
 Indeed, that passion was contagious.
 John saw hope and dignity in every student who walked through our door, regardless of ACT score or other “standard indicators” of a student’s propensity to succeed.
 He believed.
 He mentored.
 He inspired.
 He was a living testament to our ethic of care and resilience.
 Dr. John Heinrichs was a popular teacher, an internationally renowned scientist, and an esteemed colleague who had a tremendous impact on Fort Hays State University – and I believe he still does.

 Tisa Mason is president of Fort Hays State University.